-Careers Education, Information and Guidance (CEIAG) is an essential part of the curriculum at SWCHS.
+Careers Education, Information and Guidance (CEIAG) is part of the core curriculum at SWCHS.

-Its significance for students was emphasised by the recent publication of the following strategy and guidance documents by the Department for Education:
+Its significance for students was emphasised by the publication of the following strategy and guidance documents by the Department for Education:

-The CEIAG programme at SWCHS aims to inspire students to make informed and appropriate choices and plans for their future career choices, for Further and Higher Education, and ultimately for work.
+The CEIAG programme at SWCHS aims to inspire students to make informed and appropriate choices and plans for their future course choices, for Further and Higher Education, and ultimately for their careers.